cherrycjkao/prompts/marketing_content/mktoutput.md

-# Business: Marketing Content - Example Outputs
+# 📑 Marketing Content - Example Outputs

 ## How to use:
 1. Copy the **Prompt** sections from `marketing_content/MKTREADME.md` (excluding the **💡 Note** sections).